16patsle/lazysizes/readme.txt

 = 0.3.0 =

 * Add support for the aspectratio plugin for lazysizes, which makes images have the right height while loading.
-Thanks to Teemu Suoranta for implementing.
+Thanks to Teemu Suoranta (@teemusuoranta) for implementing.
+* If Javascript is turned off, the image tag that would normally be lazy loaded is now hidden properly.
+Thanks to @diegocanal for reporting and fixing.

 = 0.2.0 =